nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 1a.
 The client's name is not provided

    * 1a1.
-AddressBook shows an error message
+Clientele+ shows an error message
    * 1a2.
 User reenters new command
    Steps 1a1-1a2 are repeated until the command entered is correct